 All Stories

 • using a wool-specific detergent free of enzymes and harsh agents.

-Avoid machine spinning: excessive spin distorts the fiber and weakens the knit.
-Do not wring the garment, as this breaks the merino’s structure.
+Avoid machine spinning: high-speed spinning deforms fibers and weakens the knit.
+Do not wring the garment, as this breaks the merino structure.

 Merino should dry naturally in the air.
-Tumble drying causes shrinkage and felting.
+Dryer heat shrinks and felts the fiber.
 We recommend:

-• Flat drying for heavier items (thicker layers like SHIRWALI),
+• Flat drying for heavier pieces (thickness like SHIRWALI (men / women));

-• or hanger drying for lighter t-shirts (BIAFO, MEFONNA, MOLVENO, TENNO, LÉVICO).
+• or hanger drying for lighter t-shirts (BIAFO (men / women), MEFONNA (men / women), MOLVENO, TENNO, LÉVICO).

 Avoid radiators and direct heat sources, which damage the protein structure of the fiber.

-Merino has a rare property: it refreshes naturally when aired.
-After an outing, simply:
+Merino has a rare property: it refreshes when aired.
+After use, simply:

 • Air the garment for a few hours,

-• and let it rest so odors dissipate.
+• and let it rest to eliminate odors.

-This avoids unnecessary washes, extending garment life and preserving fiber qualities.
+This avoids unnecessary washing, extending garment life and preserving fiber qualities.

 Conclusion

-Caring for merino is neither complicated nor time-consuming.
+Caring for merino is neither complex nor time-consuming.
 It involves simple steps: gentle washing, limited spinning, natural drying, and regular airing.
-In return, merino retains what makes it valuable in the mountains and daily life: excellent moisture management, natural thermal regulation, and consistent comfort.
-Properly cared for, it becomes a dependable companion for long outdoor seasons.
+In return, merino retains its core value for mountain and everyday use: excellent moisture management, natural thermal regulation, and consistent comfort.
+Properly treated, it becomes a dependable companion for long outdoor seasons.

+All Stories